New or relocating pharmacy

 To apply, email firstname.lastname@example.org and include details and evidence of the disaster and the alternative premises.

-The appointed administrator is also required to notify the relevant state or territory regulatory authority of its appointment.
+The appointed trustee in bankruptcy (or external administrator) is also required to notify the relevant state or territory regulatory authority of the appointment.

 Death of approved pharmacistThe Department of Health must be notified as soon as possible if an approved pharmacist dies.
 The executor of the estate can be granted permission, under section 91 of the National Health Act 1953, to supply pharmaceutical benefits at the pharmacy.